The Blackstone Chair – Chapter Three

 “You are now man and wife,” Menshe announced without ceremony.
 “Let’s get to the particulars, shall we?”

 With that the newlyweds were bundled back onto their palanquins and carried off for their first night of marital bliss.
-His cousins serenaded them with those damnable chants while the ugly bone mask chafed his face and the palanquin bounced and swung about drunkenly.
+His cousins serenaded them with those damnable chants while the bone mask chafed his face and the palanquin bounced and swung about drunkenly.
 The bastards were hanging him out to dry and were having a good time at it.
 This was amusing for them.
 They were his family.
 His blood.
 And they’re laughing at me.
 No one would save him.
-Not even Romney or Martigan, who may have pitied him and hated the others, but would never step in.
+Not even Romney or Martigan would never step in.

-They were carried down the King’s Tower and up another spiralling set of stairs to their rooms in the Darkling Tower.
-When they finally reached their destination his palanquin came to a shaky halt before it fell onto the stones with a clatter.
+They were carried down the King’s Tower and up another coiling set of stairs to the Darkling Tower.
+When they finally reached their destination his palanquin came to a shaky halt before it dropped and hit the stones with a clatter.
 He was dragged out and shoved into the cold solar.

 “You were expecting Eoric Silvermane?”